Flavorful, Clean Eating Lasagna with a zesty meat sauce, creamy ricotta and melty mozzarella. Freezer Friendly and so delicious!

 This clean eating lasagna is not packed with obscure veggies, fancy cheeses, or other ingredients that will leave you combing the aisles of the grocery store for hours.
 Don’t get me wrong, I love swanky lasagna, the more types of cheeses and veggies the better!
-Sadly, I am in the minority in this house.
+Sadly, I’m in the minority around here.
 My boys want MEAT, stringy blobs of cheese, and traditional flavor!

 I aim to please.